freewlan/shadowsocksr-libev-arm64/README.md

 # Start the service
 sudo /etc/init.d/shadowsocks-libev start    # for sysvinit, or sudo systemctl start shadowsocks-libev      # for systemd

+# Prevent the package be overwritten by the defacto shadowsocks-libev
+echo "shadowsocks-libev hold" | sudo dpkg --set-selections
 ```

 ### Fedora & RHEL